-The Gromov-Hausdorff distance allows us to compare arbitrary metric spaces, instead of only subsets of a common metric space.
+The Gromov--Hausdorff distance allows us to compare arbitrary metric spaces, instead of only subsets of a common metric space.
 It is defined by the infimum of Hausdorff-distances of isometric copies in a common metric space.
-We are also going to consider a variation of the Gromov-Hausdorff distance given in \cite{MR3025391} for {\em pointed} metric spaces, which are metric spaces together with a distinguished point.
+We are also going to consider a variation of the Gromov--Hausdorff distance given in \cite{MR3025391} for {\em pointed} metric spaces, which are metric spaces together with a distinguished point.